Hurricane Predictions past and present

 Floodplain Management assists customers in meeting the requirements of the Town of Surfside Beach’s Flood Damage Prevention Ordinance and the National Flood Insurance Program (NFIP).

-The Planning, Building and Zoning Department is the contact for all the flood information for the Town, including Flood Insurance Rate Maps (FIRMs), Elevation Certificates (ECs) and Flood Insurance Studies.
+The Building and Codes Department is the contact for all the flood information for the Town, including Flood Insurance Rate Maps (FIRMs), Elevation Certificates (ECs) and Flood Insurance Studies.

-The following information can be obtained from the Planning, Building and Zoning Department
+The following information can be obtained from the Building and Codes Department

 - Flood Map Determinations and an explanation of your risk to flooding